Simple, 6-ingredient vegan pizza dough.

 - Pre-heat oven to 450 degrees Fahrenheit (make sure to remove the dough from the oven if you let it rise in there.)

-- Punch the dough down and knead a couple times until it becomes smooth and more firm.
+- Punch the dough down and knead a couple of times until it becomes smooth and more firm.
 At this point, you can store the fridge in the freezer until later...or make a pizza!

 - Roll out the dough on a floured surface.
 Use your pizza pan for size reference (this recipe makes one 12-inch thick-crust pizza.)